::

 Feature Highlights

-• Multi‑row insert strategies: auto, sequential, disabled
+• Multi-row Inserts: Strategies include auto, sequential, and disabled.

-• Emulated returning for INSERT, UPDATE, DELETE
+• Emulated Returning: Support for INSERT, UPDATE, and DELETE.

-• Sequential identity retrieval using IDENTITY_VAL_LOCAL()
+• Identity Retrieval: Sequential retrieval using IDENTITY_VAL_LOCAL().

 Multi‑Row Insert Strategies